Rutgers vs. Northwestern NCAA Football Odds, Plays and Insights | October 16, 2021

 Northwestern Stats and Trends

-- Northwestern has one win against the spread in five games this year.
+- Thus far this season Northwestern has one win against the spread.

-- The Wildcats have yet to cover the spread this season when underdogs by 2 points or more.
+- The Wildcats have been underdogs by 2 points or more one time this season and have not covered the spread once.

-- Northwestern's games this season have hit the over in 60% of its opportunities (three times in five games with a set point total).
+- Northwestern's games this season have eclipsed the over/under three times in five opportunities (60%).

-- When Northwestern records more than 22.8 points, it is 1-2 against the spread and 2-1 overall.
+- Northwestern is 1-2 against the spread and 2-1 overall in games when it puts up more than 22.8 points.

-- In games that Northwestern amasses more than 364.8 yards, the team is 1-2 against the spread and 1-2 overall.
+- In games that Northwestern amasses over 364.8 yards, the team is 1-2 against the spread and 1-2 overall.

-- The Wildcats have nine giveaways this season, while the Scarlet Knights have 10 takeaways .
+- This year the Wildcats have nine turnovers, one fewer than the Scarlet Knights have takeaways (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.